 ROI is the percentage of your initial investment that is paid off over some time interval.
 Oftentimes people use annual, or yearly ROI.

-(This example is a ridiculously good, and high, ROI compared to traditional investments and not necessarily representative of real statistics)
+(This example is a really good ROI rate compared to traditional investments and not necessarily representative of real statistics)

 Obviously, your ROI and break-even periods will change on a daily or even hourly basis due to changes in coin price and difficulty.
 As you sell your mining profits be sure to keep accurate records of realized gains (or losses) to help track your total cost of ownership.